WengWeng0410/telco_churn_analytic/README.md

 * Perform data exploratory on the features in the data
 * Perform data cleaning on the dataset
 * Construct a dashboard for reporting purpose
-* Develop a model to predict if an existing client will become churner
+* Develop a model to predict if an existing client will become churner, based on services signed up, account information and demographic information.

 ## Code and Resources Used